free things to do in New York City

 Discussion | Debunking the Scientific Myth of Race

 Enjoy cocktails, cutting-edge science, and conversation at this popular after-hours series.
-What is the latest scientific evidence about the nature of race and “racial” differences?
+What is more the latest scientific evidence about the nature of race and “racial” differences?
 Museum Curators Ian Tattersall and Rob DeSalle, who recently co-authored a book on the subject, will lead a lively discussion for the first SciCafe of the season.
-Join DeSalle, an evolutionary geneticist, and Tattersall, a physical anthropologist, for a conversation about the lack of biological evidence for “racial” boundaries among human populations, the evolutionary processes that account for distinctions among Homo sapiens, and the growing body of research from the fields of physical anthropology, genetics, and genomics that indicates there’s no scientific justification for the concept of race.
+Join DeSalle, an evolutionary geneticist, and Tattersall, a physical anthropologist, for a conversation about the lack of biological evidence for “racial” boundaries among human populations, the evolutionary processes that account for distinctions among Homo sapiens, and the growing body of research from the fields of physical anthropology, genetics, and genomics that indicates there’s no scientific justification for the concept of race. less

 New York City, NY; NYC